-REGISTRATION IS NOW OPEN FOR WILLIAM WOLF'S MOVIE PREVIEW COURSE SPRING 2018 SEMESTER
+REGISTRATION IS NOW OPEN FOR WILLIAM WOLF'S MOVIE PREVIEW COURSE FALL 2018 SEMESTER

 At the state-of-the-art Francesca Beale Theater in the Elinor Bunin Munroe Center, Lincoln Center, 144 West 65th Street, Manhattan.

 1. On line by credit card on the Film Society of Lincoln Center website as follows: http://www.filmlinc.org/wwolf